Degrees of Freedom in Penalized Regression: Model Selection with Adaptive Penalties: Introduction

 The operator $|\cdot|$ denotes either the absolute value of a scalar, i.e., $|a|$ for $a \in \mathbb{R}$, or the cardinality of a set, i.e., $|\mathcal{A}|$ for a set $\mathcal{A}$.
 For a square matrix $\bM$, $\diag(\bM)$ extracts the vector of its diagonal elements.
 For a vector $\bv = (v_1, \dots, v_p)^\top$, $\diag(\bv)$ constructs a diagonal matrix with entries $v_1, \dots, v_p$.
 The operator $\trace(\cdot)$ denotes the trace of a square matrix.
-The function $\text{sgn}(\cdot)$ denotes the sign of a scalar or a vector.
+The function $\sgn(\cdot)$ denotes the sign of a scalar or a vector.
 The remainder of the paper is structured as follows.
 Section~\ref{sec:theory} presents our core theoretical contributions: closed-form expressions for the effective degrees of freedom in Adaptive Lasso, Group Lasso, and Adaptive Group Lasso, accompanied by interpretative remarks and complementary characterizations.
-Section~\ref{sec:exper} provides empirical validation of these results and illustration of their use for variable selection through synthetic and real-data experiments.
-Section~\ref{sec:conclusions} summarizes the methodological and theoretical implications of our work, along with potential extensions.
-Proofs of the main theorems are detailed in Appendix~\ref{sec:proofs}.
-Auxiliary lemmas, corollaries and additional technical results are collected in the Supplementary Materials.
+Section~\ref{sec:exper} provides empirical validation of these results and illustration of their use for variable selection through synthetic and real-data experiments, and section~\ref{sec:conclusions} summarizes the methodological and theoretical implications of our work, along with potential extensions.
+The Proofs of all the results are collected in the Appendix, while proofs of auxiliary lemmas, corollaries and additional technical results are collected in the Supplementary Materials.